gonzalocasas/Specifications/docs/router.md

 forward (adapter, packet)
 ```

-The uplink adapter is thereby in charge of queuing incoming packet, and trigger the router to
+The uplink adapter is thereby in charge of queuing incoming packets, and trigger the router to
 handle them properly.
-Because data coming from a gateway aren' formatted in the right way and
+Because data coming from a gateway aren't formatted in the right way and
 also because a gateway might send several packets through the same message, it is under the
 uplink adapter responsability to decode and interpret the data accordingly.